pomerium/pomerium/docs/docs/tcp/client.md

 ::::
 :::::

+See the "Configure Routes" section of [TCP Support](/docs/topics/tcp-support.md#configure-routes) for more detailed information on TCP routes.

 ## TCP Client Software

 You can connect to this route with either the Pomerium CLI or Pomerium Desktop client.